eighty4/c2/examples/README.md

 Many cloud providers support launching VMs from their JavaScript SDKs.
 This allows `c2` to integrate directly into your DevOps workflows.

-The TypeScript examples will require `bun i` or `pnpm i` in this directory before running.
+The TypeScript examples will require `npm i` or `pnpm i` in this directory before running.

 ### linode.ts